IS230SNTRH1A - Simplex Primary Turbine Protection DIN-Rail Module

 Configuration of the Simplex Protection Module is done through OEM-provided software, DIP switches, or front-panel controls, depending on the model.
 Key parameters to configure include alarm setpoints, delay timers, hysteresis levels, and output logic.
 For example, overspeed thresholds can be defined to activate a shutdown relay with a specific time delay to avoid nuisance trips.
 Calibration involves applying known input values—such as simulated RTD resistance or analog current loops—and adjusting gain/offset parameters to ensure accurate readings.
 Calibration must be conducted using certified equipment, and it is advisable to maintain a record for compliance and periodic audits.

-What is the primary function of the Simplex Primary Turbine Protection Module?
+What is a Simplex Primary Turbine Protection DIN-Rail Module?